27 Key POS Features To Look For When Choosing A POS System

-A POS system should let you create customer profiles and track their buying behaviour.
+In 2021, a POS system should let you create customer profiles and track their buying behaviour.
 This will help you learn more about your customers and their shopping habits.

 With this, you can make suggestions that are relevant to their tastes and continuously offer them products or services tailored to their needs.

 You can even find their contact information and order history with a few simple clicks instead of browsing for ages.

 A POS system can help you set automatic discounts on selected products that are applied automatically at check out.

 You can run a variety of different promotions such as: